scaldi/scaldi-website/learn.md

 `destroy` method is also idempotent.
 Here is its signature:

 {% highlight scala %}
-def destroy(errorHandler: Throwable => Boolean = IgnoringErrorHandler)
+def destroy(errorHandler: Throwable => Boolean = IgnoringErrorHandler): Unit
 {% endhighlight %}

-As you can see, It also allows you to provide an error handler, that would be called if some exception happens during the destruction of one of the bindings.
+As you can see, it also allows you to provide an error handler that would be called if some exception happens during the destruction of one of the bindings.
 The default `IgnoringErrorHandler` just prints the stack trace and continues the shutdown procedure.

 If error handler returns `true`, then and exception will not stop the shutdown procedure.
 If it returns `false`, then shutdown procedure